andersonbrito/subsampler/README.md

 * conda
 * Fasta file containing the sampled genomes
 * Metadata file containing at least sample names, date, and geographic locations
+* Matrix of daily case counts per geographic location (as listed in the metadata)
 * Create conda environment

 # Installation